SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

 ### Multiple Shooting objective

 Multiple Shooting is generally used in Boundary Value Problems (BVP) and is more robust than the regular objective function used in these problems.
 It proceeds as follows:

   1. Divide up the time span into short time periods and solve the equation with the current parameters which here consist of both, the parameters of the differential equations and also the initial values for the short time periods.
-  2. This objective additionally involves a dicontinuity error term that imposes higher cost if the end of the solution of one time period doesn't match the begining of the next one.
+  2. This objective additionally involves a discontinuity error term that imposes higher cost if the end of the solution of one time period doesn't match the beginning of the next one.
   3. Merge the solutions from the shorter intervals and then calculate the loss.

 For consistency `multiple_shooting_objective` takes exactly the same arguments as `build_loss_objective`.
-It also has the option for `discontinuity_error` as a kwarg which assigns weight to te error occuring due to the discontinuity that arises from the breaking up of the time span.
+It also has the option for `discontinuity_error` as a keyword argument which assigns weight to the error occurring due to the discontinuity that arises from the breaking up of the time span.

 ### Two Stage method (Non-Parametric Collocation)